 September 28, 2000 Barbra Streisand closes out her Timeless tour with a show at Madison Square Garden.
 It's billed as her last tour, but she returns to the road six years later.

 April 20, 1999 At his concert at the Meadowlands in New Jersey, Billy Joel announces his retirement from touring and recording pop music, as he wants to focus on classical music.
-His retirement doesn't last long, as he returns to the stage in December and after sitting out most of 2000, returns in 2001 for the Face to Face tour with Elton John.
+His retirement doesn't last long; he returns to the stage in December.
+After sitting out most of 2000, he embarks on the Face to Face tour with Elton John in 2001.

 November 15, 1992 At the Pacific Amphitheatre in Costa Mesa, California, Ozzy Osbourne plays the final date of his No More Tours tour, which he says will be his last.
 His former band, Black Sabbath, opens the show in tribute with Rob Halford on lead vocals, since Ronnie James Dio wants no part of it.More

 December 16, 1983 The Who issue a statement making their breakup official, a formality considering they called their last shows in 1982 their "Farewell Tour."
 It's far from the end, as they reunite for a seemingly unending series of "reunions," starting with Live-Aid in 1985.

 December 17, 1982 The Who play the last show of their farewell tour at Toronto's Maple Leaf Gardens, which is filmed for an HBO special called Who's Last.
 They re-form to play Live Aid in 1985, then tour again in 1989.